GenerallyHelpfulSoftware/SVGgh/README.md

 	</g>
 </switch>
 ```
+* I've provided an Example.xcodeproj which displays an SVG in a view and displays a sharing button.

 ### Under the Hood
 If you are inclined to fix bugs or add features, and please do, then you'll be interested in the general mechanism by which an SVG document is converted to an onscreen image.